acrolinx/acrolinx-coding-guidance/topics/scheduling.md

 This way the Sidebar controls the frequency of checks.
 A user action usually starts a check.

-Acrolinx schedules checks from the Sidebar with a high priority (see [Check types](check-types.md)).
+Acrolinx schedules checks from the Sidebar with a high priority (see [check types](check-types.md)).
 Giving Sidebar checks priority means that users get quick feedback and guidance on their content.

 ### Lazy loading of Sidebar